List of death row inmates in the United States

-As of 1 October 2025, there were 2,414 death row inmates in the United States.
+As of 1 October 2025, there were 2,024 death row inmates in the United States, including 44 women.
 The number of death row inmates changes frequently with new convictions, appellate decisions overturning conviction or sentence alone, commutations, or deaths (through execution or otherwise).
-Due to this fluctuation as well as lag and inconsistencies in inmate reporting procedures across jurisdictions, the information in this article may present inaccuracies.
+Due to this fluctuation as well as lag and inconsistencies in inmate reporting procedures across jurisdictions, the information may become outdated.